Frequently Asked Questions

 How often do Cub Scouts meet?

-Cub Scouts meet in their dens frequently – sometimes weekly, bi-weekly or another schedule that best fits the group – and a pack meeting is held for all Cub Scouts and their families once a month.
-Beyond that, it depends on the den and pack: a den may hold a special activity, such as a service project or visit to a local museum in place of one of the weekly meetings or in addition to the weekly meetings.
+Pack 52 has den meetings weekly, on Mondays.
+We meet briefly as a pack and then split into dens.
+One Monday out of each month is a pack meeting and this is usually when awards and ranks are given out.
+A den may hold a special activity, such as a service project or visit to a local museum in place of one of the weekly meetings or in addition to the weekly meetings.
 Likewise, a pack may conduct a special event such as a campout as an additional event, or as a substitute for its monthly pack meeting.

 May parents attend den meetings?